SweepCasinos > Casino.click

 Source: Casino.click → help center → “Redeeming Prizes”

-Clear rules, but no real flexibility
+Straightforward rules, but absolutely no flexibility

 trophy-icon 7/10